 I started my Cape Town to Cairo trip by traveling overland from Cape Town to Johannesburg with Baz Bus.
-If you’re backpacking in South Africa or traveling without a car, Baz Bus is the ultimate solution.
-It’s a hop-on hop-off bus service designed for backpackers, connecting hostels and towns along the most popular routes.
+If you’re backpacking in South Africa or traveling without a car, Baz Bus can be one of the easiest ways to get around.
+It’s a hop-on, hop-off backpacker bus that connects popular towns and hostels along South Africa’s most well-known routes.

 Table of Contents